RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 Total time: 3.21178544s
 ```

 From **3.68 to 3.21 seconds**.
 We are getting faster.
-Let's keep optimizing!
+Let's continue optimizing!

 ---